East Middlebury, VT Demographics

 A map of East Middlebury's Population by Race

-Of the 180 places in Vermont, East Middlebury is the 90th most populous.
+East Middlebury is ranked the 102nd most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+East Middlebury was ranked the 90th most populous place in the 2020 Census.

 East Middlebury's White Population